TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 encapsulated in a *Response* back to the
 *Dispatcher*, which in turn returns the HTML code to the calling TYPO3 process (6).

+.. todo: nope, the View does not send a response, the Controller does.